What makes a paid betting model worth it?

 How should you evaluate model performance?

-Start with closing line value, then check ROI, bet count, market type, average odds, and how the model handles pushes or stale prices.
+Start with closing line value, then check return on investment, bet count, market type, average odds, and how the model handles pushes or stale prices.
 Calibration matters too: a 57% projection should win near 57% over enough similar bets.

 Do not grade every market the same.
 NFL spreads, NBA props, MLB moneylines, and NHL totals have different liquidity, vig, and limit profiles.